Trump's Asia trip: Stops in Japan, China and beyond

 He’s also expected to meet that day with Philippines president Rodrigo Duterte, who has been accused of human rights abuses, including killing suspected drug dealers.
 The White House has said that Trump could raise concerns about the program.

-But the official said on Tuesday that Trump and Duterte have "a warm rapport," the Guardian reported.
+But the senior administration official said on Tuesday that Trump and Duterte have "a warm rapport," The Guardian reported.

 The Associated Press contributed to this report.